mpitutorial/mpitutorial/tutorials/mpi-hello-world/index.md

 }
 ```

-You will notice that the first step to building an MPI program is including the MPI header files with `#include <mpi.h>;`.
+You will notice that the first step to building an MPI program is including the MPI header files with `#include <mpi.h>`.
 After this, the MPI environment must be initialized with:

 ```cpp
 MPI_Init(